open-data-fabric/open-data-fabric/rfcs/003-content-addressability.md

 Datasets are currently identified using their symbolic names.
 These names are then used, for example, when defining inputs of a derivative dataset or when referring to a dataset in a repository.

 Two parties, however, can independently create datasets with conflicting names resulting in high likelihood of name collisions.
-Allowing users to rename datasets to resolve collisions will inevitably result in breaking the link between derivative dataest and its inputs.
+Allowing users to rename datasets to resolve collisions will inevitably result in breaking the link between derivative dataset and its inputs.

 There needs to be a **way to uniquely identify a dataset** on the network, with this identifier being immutable throughout dataset's lifetime and resolvable to find the location(s) of data.